-4.1.9 Organisation
+4.1.9 ORGANISATION

 The risk management function is divided according to subject areas, with credit being one of these.
-The department is organised as shown in the figure 2.1, where reports are made to the CEO in addition to being able to report directly to the Board.
+The department is organised in accordance with Figure 2.1, where it reports to the Group CEO and can also report directly to the Board of Directors.
 Within credit risk, responsibility for model development and validation is divided between dedicated personnel, as are duties such as analysis, reporting and 2nd line controls.
 The risk management function maintains a close dialogue with the internal auditor, which carries out independent assessments.
 Where this is deemed appropriate, the internal auditor may use the results of the risk management function's analyses and checks as input for their work.